 But unlike Sautrantika, only ultimate phenomena, namely dependent phenomena and thoroughly established phenomena, appear to an arya’s non-conceptual cognition.
-Only they have their existence established by their barcodes, which makes them what it is when it is cognized non-conceptually.
+Only they have their existence established by their barcodes, which makes them what they are when they are cognized non-conceptually.
 That is complicated, so we need to explain that.

 The First Type of Voidness of All Phenomena in Chittamatra